 Why a Marketing Plan is Worth More Than Any Other Solution

-Whether you’re a business looking to hire a digital marketing agency, or you’re an agency looking to add value for your clients, a marketing plan is worth more than any other marketing solution.
+Whether you’re a business looking to hire a digital marketing agency, or you’re an agency looking to add value for your clients, a plan is the most important and most valuable marketing solution.
 Yet we find that most of the companies we talk to don’t have a marketing plan in place.

 We would classify all the above services as tactics.
-They all represent ways to reach potential customers.
-But without a marketing plan—or to a lesser extent strategy, these tactics often result in tremendous waste.
-Tactics are just tools in the toolkit for marketers to use.
+The marketer’s “tool kit” includes various tactics, each representing different ways to reach potential customers.
+But without a marketing plan—these tactics often result in tremendous waste.
 A tactic without a strategy, and a strategy without a plan, is a recipe for bad results.

 As the great Chinese military strategist Sun Tzu wrote: